LeaKaftan/leakaftan/content/research/index.md

 ## Other work in progress

-"How Voters Prioritize Identities for Descriptive Representation", co-authored survey experiment with Chitralekha Basu and Jens Wäckerle, presented at EPSA in July 2024
+_title hidden for review_, co-authored survey experiment with Chitralekha Basu and Jens Wäckerle, presented at EPSA in July 2024

 "Democracy Talk in Parliamentary Speeches", mixed-methods text analysis together with David Knoll, presented at the DVPW in September 2024